h3imdall/ftp-remote-edit/README.md

 - `Notification` - `Successful Upload` - Show notification on successful upload
 - `Notification` - `Failed Upload` - Open protocol view in case of failed upload.
 - `Development` - `Debug Mode` - Output debug messages to the console.
+- `Development` - `Disable Lazy Loading` - Disable lazy loading of this package.

 ## I'd like to support this project